mkarner07/mkarner07.github.io/_pages/about.md

 - **Leadership and team systems**: how work moves through people
 - **Digital and AI systems**: how technology reshapes decisions, accountability, and execution

-Many posts are influenced by books, research, and conversations — but always filtered through practical experience.
+Many posts are influenced by books, research, and conversations, but always filtered through practical experience.

 ### Why I write
 The reason I write is to clarify my own thinking.